BDI-pathogens/phyloscanner/phyloflows/README.md

-Finally, we complete the model with prior distributions on the proportions,\(p(\pi)\), which we generally choose in an uninformative way; prior distributions on the sampling probabilities,\(p(s_i)\), which we generally choose based on other availabe information; and a prior distribution on the total number of transmissions,\(p(Z)\), which we also choose based on available information.
+Finally, we complete the model with prior distributions on the proportions,\(p(\pi)\), which we generally choose in an uninformative way; prior distributions on the sampling probabilities,
+ $p(s_i)$
+, which we generally choose based on other availabe information; and a prior distribution on the total number of transmissions,
+ $p(Z)$
+, which we also choose based on available information.
 And then we use Bayes Theorem.

 This looks pretty straightforward.
 The issue is that in real-world data analyses, the total number of unknown parameters is 1,000 or even more.